alex-bellon/wikipedia/wikipedia.md

 [MissingNo.](https://en.wikipedia.org/wiki/MissingNo.) - short for Missing Number, is an unofficial Pokémon species found in the video games Pokémon Red and Blue.
 Due to the programming of certain in-game events, players can encounter MissingNo. via a glitch.

+[Mojibake](https://en.wikipedia.org/wiki/Mojibake) - the garbled text that is the result of text being decoded using an unintended character encoding.

 [Scunthorpe Problem](https://en.wikipedia.org/wiki/Scunthorpe_problem) - The Scunthorpe problem is the blocking of websites, e-mails, forum posts or search results by a spam filter or search engine because their text contains a string of letters that appear to have an obscene or unacceptable meaning.

 [Year 2000 Problem](https://en.wikipedia.org/wiki/Year_2000_problem) - A class of computer bugs related to the formatting and storage of calendar data for dates beginning in the year 2000.